 “It’s a scientific fact that you need to eat breakfast every morning to lose weight.”

-“You shouldn’t skip meals, it’s not healthy.
+“You shouldn’t skip breakfast or meals, it’s not healthy.
 You have to eat six small meals every day.”

 “If it ain’t broke, don’t fix it.”

 I remember hearing these statements during a short conversation with my friend about weight loss, exercise and fasting.

 During this conversation, I tried to share a new way of thinking about weight loss and healthy living.
 After all, if there’s a different way that could help you achieve the same goal with less time and effort, why not try it?